Skip to content

 A sweeping argument that all progress — moral, scientific, political, artistic — flows from a single source: the capacity to create explanatory knowledge.
 Deutsch argues that human understanding is literally infinite in reach, and that the Enlightenment was just the beginning.

-Cover of The Feynman Lectures on Physics
+The Feynman Lectures on Physics by Richard P. Feynman — book cover

 The Feynman Lectures on Physics